Are we any good at SaaS product investment? No, not really.

 “Product managers are still trained through apprenticeship.
 There isn’t the repeatable training model that we have in sales.
 We need to work harder to train and empower product managers.
 This should be a board-level topic.
 Sales-aware boards are self-fulfilling prophecies.
 Product-aware boards are not.
 Companies should add product management expertise to their boards.”

 This is just a first look at the data.
 If you’re like me, you have questions about taking calculated risks, adjusting management methods, and accounting for capitalized software, just to name a few.
 We’ve talked too little about this topic, not too much.
-Product investment is at the heart of SaaS.
+SaaS product investment is at the heart of SaaS.
 We need to get on top of this.

 Share this with your colleagues.
 Discuss it with your board.
 Contribute data and best practices.
 Let me know what you think.